-In Britain, France, and the United States, one can identify common threads, or even ideological pillars, upon with humanitarian practices were erected.
+In Britain, France, and the United States, one can identify common threads, or even ideological pillars, upon which humanitarian practices were erected.
 Liberalism and capitalism – in their diverse declinations – were two of them.
 To many humanitarians, these seemed to represent the only models able to ensure peace and prosperity.
 This in turn might explain why so many humanitarians, secular and religious, became agents of Western empires and of colonization and why they genuinely adopted a civilizational posture.
 Humanitarians active in domestic, imperial, and transnational contexts carried with them their profound belief that they were capable of “enlightening” and “elevating” the allegedly ignorant, needy, or less civilized.
-Humanitarians presumed they knew how to solve what they had designated as a humanitarian problem, emergency or crisis; they were confident in their abilities to transform the world – or at least the slice of it on which they were at work.
+Humanitarians presumed they knew how to solve what they had designated as a humanitarian problem, emergency, or crisis; they were confident in their abilities to transform the world – or at least the slice of it on which they were at work.
 Humanitarianism, in its Western variety, has been consistently asymmetrical in its power relations and ripe with paternalism.

-Christianity too has been pervasive in Western humanitarianisms.
+Christianity too has been pervasive in Western humanitarianism.
 Certainly up to the 1940s, Christian precepts, morality, and values informed the actions of humanitarians.
-Indeed, in Western humanitarianisms, it is often difficult to distinguish between secular and religious motivations, even when an organization explicitly claimed to be secular, as in the case of the International Committee of the Red Cross [ICRC].
-Can we accept at face value this organization’s claims to universalism and secularism and utterly ignore both its Swiss origins and the Calvinist background of all of its Committee members from the inception of the institution to the late twentieth century?
+Indeed, in Western humanitarianism, it is often difficult to distinguish between secular and religious motivations, even when an organization explicitly claimed to be secular, as in the case of the International Committee of the Red Cross.
+Can we accept at face value this organization’s claims to universalism and secularism and utterly ignore both its Swiss origins and the Calvinist background of all of its committee members from the inception of the institution to the late twentieth century?
 Most humanitarian organizations, even if they were not explicitly Christian or religious, had “transcendental elements”: a belief in “humanity” or some similar category that is greater than us, as individuals, and that lends moral gloss and meaning to our actions.
-What is more, one’s willingness to engage in humanitarian action, donate money, or shed a tear on behalf of suffering human beings abroad has been understood, since the 19th century, as a mark of our elevated humanity – as individuals who embody and express particular strands of Western political and cultural heritage.
+What is more, one’s willingness to engage in humanitarian action, donate money, or shed a tear on behalf of suffering human beings abroad has been understood, since the nineteenth century, as a mark of our elevated humanity – as individuals who embody and express particular strands of Western political and cultural heritage.
 Over time, this has been reinforced as the emotionally, morally, and ideologically “correct” position to assume – at least in relation to successful humanitarian appeals and campaigns.

 Finally, the intimate relation of humanitarianism with modernity and notions of progress bears mentioning.
-By the turn of the 20th century, humanitarians – particularly those operating within international organizations like the ICRC and national Red Cross societies – were increasingly convinced that science, technique, and professionalization would help solve the problems of those identified as in need.
+By the turn of the twentieth century, humanitarians – particularly those operating within international organizations like the ICRC and national Red Cross societies – were increasingly convinced that science, technique, and professionalization would help solve the problems of those identified as in need.
 The rise of internationalism was accompanied by faith in “the expert.”
 Humanitarian aid has often been an opportunity to showcase efficient administration, logistics, professional training, and the use of new technology, photography included.
 Humanitarian organizations began to establish publicity departments in order to advance fundraising efforts and position themselves to advantage in relation to the expanding media and advertising landscapes.